apigee/appservices-rails-template/README.txt

 	controllers/home_controller.rb => creating a usergrid object and saving it Gemfile => Gem configuration

-3. Then you'll need to start your app with the following console command and navigate to http://0.0.0.0:3000
+3. Then you'll need to start your app with the following console command and navigate to http://0.0.0.0:3000 in your browser.

 	rails s